Approach plate

 Approach plates (or, more formally, instrument approach procedure charts) are the printed or digital charts of instrument approach procedures that pilots use to fly instrument approaches during instrument flight rules (IFR) operations.
 Each country maintains its own instrument approach procedures according to International Civil Aviation Organization (ICAO) standards.

 Approach plates are published by each country.
 In addition, several commercial providers produce plates in alternative formats, including Jeppesen and NAVBLUE.

 Approach plates are essential if an aircraft is to make a safe landing during instrument meteorological conditions (IMC) such as a low ceiling or reduced visibility due to conditions such as fog, rain or snow.
 In addition to the waypoints, altitudes and minimum visibility requirements necessary to line up an aircraft with a designated runway for landing, they also provide important navigational information such as course headings and navigational aids' radio frequencies.
-This information allows aircraft to safely transition from the enroute airway segment (which provides guidance for safe flight between the flight origination and destination) through the terminal environment (where aircraft transition from the enroute airway segment to the airspace in the immediate vicinity of the airport) to a safe landing on the designated runway.
+This information allows an aircraft to safely transition from the en route airway segment (which provides guidance for safe flight between the flight origination and destination) through the terminal environment (where aircraft transition from the en route airway segment to the airspace in the immediate vicinity of the airport) to a safe landing on the designated runway.

 Because of the importance of maintaining up-to-date information about the often changing environment around airports (e.g., vertical obstructions to air traffic, such as cranes, can be erected at short notice), approach plates are published with expiration dates and are reviewed on a frequent basis.
 Since approach plates often contain extra information relative to the procedure they depict (e.g. vertical obstructions in the chart's planform are usually not part of the procedure itself, but are rather depicted for pilot's situational awareness), some of the updates are done purely because of the changing environment around airports, in which case none of the procedural elements (altitudes, courses, etc.) are changed.
 Anytime the procedure is changed, the plate is re-issued with the updated information.